Navigating the Changing Business Landscape with Technology and Human Connection

 Coachability, along with a willingness to operate as part of a team, is an important attribute to have as a sales developer.
 Often, hires in this area will be relatively new to the sales craft, and under the guidance of the right mentors/coaches will blossom into effective contributors.

-Learning the industry requires a dedicated work-ethic, in addition to an intellectual curiosity.
-This powerful sense of work-ethic will also serve an SDR well during the engagement phase, as they juggle hundreds of interactions.
-A sales developer will need to be able to unearth a prospect’s pain-point and then understand the impact that pain has on the prospect’s business.
-Understanding these points is crucial to have from the outreach stage to nurturing to close.
+Learning the industry requires a dedicated work ethic, in addition to an intellectual curiosity.
+This powerful sense of work ethic will also serve an SDR well during the engagement phase, as they juggle hundreds of interactions.
+A sales developer will need to be able to unearth a prospect’s pain point and then understand the impact that pain has on the prospect’s business.
+Understanding these points is crucial to have from the outreach stage to nurturing to closing.

 As such, in Infinityn’s experience, another important attribute to look for in a potential sales developer is empathy, which is a necessary characteristic to have when having a conversation with a prospect that will help them progress into the next stage of the buying journey.